SAP2Moose/SAP2Moose/README.md

 # Extract informations to Moose

 The SAP extractor for this project is hosted in this repository.
 It is currently `z_moose_extractor.abap`.
 The content of this file can be copied into a report and executed.

-# Adaptable dependency graphs

-The logic to display dependency graphs is hosted on Smalltalk Hub [RainerWinkler/RW-Moose-Diagram](http://www.smalltalkhub.com/#!/~RainerWinkler/RW-Moose-Diagram) (The link may work only in Firefox).

-It can be used for all suitable Moose models, not only models generated from SAP.

 # abapGit for development